mslinn/GitS3Glue/README.md

  1. Accept a POST in JSON format from the remote git service describing the commit.
  2. Verify the POST to be a result of a valid commit.
- 3. Read a zip containing the committed files.
+ 3. Read each of the committed files and store into a temporary directory.
- 4. Unpack the zip and push content files to AWS S3.
+ 4. Push content files to AWS S3.

+ I had written a streaming copy utility from the Git repository to AWS S3 using NIO, but later discovered that AWS S3 needs to know the file size prior to initiating a transfer.
+ The only way I could discover the file size was to store each file locally :( Let's hope the temporary disk space accessible from Tomcat is big enough.
+ 2GB per file would be ideal.
+ Not sure how many threads are available to the Heroku instance; I want to allocate as many threads as possible and transfer files in parallel.

 ### GitHub WebHook URLs Hook ###
 `fromGitHub.jsp` is not written yet.